retrocomputacion/retroterm/README.md

 ## 3.3 Customizing

-If you want to release a modified version of _Retroterm_ which differs in functionality from the official release we recommend you use a custom _ID string_, respecting the maximum 22 character length and always starting in uppercase `RT` (*PETSCII*)
+If you want to release a modified version of _Retroterm_ which differs in functionality from the official release we recommend you use a custom _ID string_, respecting the maximum 22 character length and always starting in uppercase `RT`

 IE, the normal ID string is:
 ```